 “All right, mobilize!”
 Mendin shouted.

 Inagrin looked up from the scope.
 “The Eater Faction caused that horrific massacre at the Cetus 3 colony.
-Terrans and other sentients did not understand the meaning of the ritual and tried to stop it.
-They thought it was a gang war between our people, not a ritual sacrifice.
+Terrans and other sentients did not understand the meaning of the cleansing ritual and tried to stop it.
+They thought it was a gang war between our people, not a traditional passing of leadership to the new generation.
 It spilled over, so many died.”

 Mendin leaned down.
-“A moment ago you were gleefully shooting at them as if it was a canned hunt.
+“A moment ago you were gleefully shooting at them as if it were a canned hunt.
 What’s with the change of heart?”

 Inagrin shrugged.
-“I like to shoot and kill shit.
+“I like to shoot and kill Terrans.
 Doesn’t mean I like the shit our superiors spin.”

 Mendin grinned.
 “Well, then just do your job.
-Hold this line.”
+Hold this line.
+Kill that Metamorph.”